ATA disk write cache setting consideration

 Regarding other drives I have no exact experience, but assuming they conform to specifications, in either way they should never lose data.

 #4 Updated by Alexander Motin about 3 years ago

 Richard Kojedzinszky wrote:

 I assume we are living in the same universe, right? ;) In my universe there are tons of USB sticks that often can not report their size correctly, not speaking about some cache persistence.
 So far ATA disks usually were better then USB, but this is too sensitive matter to risk.

-#5 Updated by Richard Kojedzinszky almost 3 years ago
+#5 Updated by Richard Kojedzinszky about 3 years ago

 I think devices which fail the specifications will fail even with write cache+sync_cache commands, and without them at all.
 Unfortunately, I have experience with earlier consumer grade Kingston, or Samsung SSD drives, which of course was failing power-loss tests (https://github.com/rkojedzinszky/zfsziltest).
 The proposed patch would only make different behaviour when the write cache is disabled, only in that case.
 And again I must say that the linux community assumes this behaviour is right.
 I was reading linux kernel 3.2's block/blk-flush.c comments, where the author says the same.
 That code is at least five years old, I have not checked earlier behaviour.

 I think it is worth rethinking, as FreeBSD always were the power to serve, and with this performance could be improved.
 Working with crappy hardware is always a risk.

 Strange enough, due to some firmware bug we had a seagate sas hdd (!!) which ignored the sync_cache command when the write cache was enabled, and thus it served around 1K random writes.
 Of course a hdd cannot achieve that performance, that was a bug.
 So I trust only drives/ssds only after they have passed my zfsziltest.